Gaza militants announce ceasefire with Israel in bid to avert war

 Palestinian rockets fired at Israeli targets following deadly raidNov.
 12, 201800:44

 The recent escalation appeared to have been triggered by a botched Israeli commando raid into Gaza that killed seven Palestinians and an Israeli civilian.
-It had looked set to derail efforts by Egypt as well as the United Nations and Qatar to broker a long-term truce and head off another major conflict in the impoverished and blockaded enclave.
-Some 70 percent of Gaza's population are refugees or descendants of refugees, and a similar proportion depends on humanitarian aid.
+It had looked set to derail international efforts to broker a long-term truce and head off another major conflict in the impoverished and blockaded enclave where some 70 percent of Gaza's population are refugees or descendants of refugees, and a similar proportion depends on humanitarian aid.

+The recent uptick in violence followed months of fires caused by hundreds of incendiary kites and explosive balloons sent from Gaza, as well as often violent protests by Palestinians along the fence with Israel.
+Israeli officials have struggled to deal with blazes set by incendiary devices that have burned thousands of acres of nature reserves and farm lands.

 The Israeli raid into Gaza Sunday left seven militants dead, including a local Hamas commander.
 An Israeli army officer was also killed during the incursion by Israeli special forces.